nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 Once we got our Docker Desktop program installed, we need to setup our Docker container, for this we need to move to a folder using the windows terminal.
 In my case ill move to C:/Users/yourusername/Onedrive/docker, so i have a backup of everithing on onedrive.

-Once there We need to create a folder, in my case called freqtrade, weneed to create the user and file structure
+Once there We need to create a folder, in my case called freqtrade, weneed to create the user and file structure, instructions copied from [oficial docs](https://www.freqtrade.io/en/latest/docker/)